JingyuanHe1222/question_answering/README.md

   - dataloaders
     - load the tokenized inputs
   - get T5 family models and tokenizer

-  - get T5 family models and tokenizer
+- fine_tune_question_generation.py, fine_tune_answer_generation.py
+  - pipeline for fine-tuning model in command line or shell script

 - Question_Generation_Playground.ipynb
   - compute the raw data and its question generation feature if it doesn't exist yet and save the features
-  - full training pipeline for question generation
+  - training pipeline stage for question generation

-- Answer_Q_Playground.ipynb
+- Answer_G_Playground.ipynb
   - compute the raw data and its answer generation feature if it doesn't exist yet and save the features
-  - training pipeline for answer generation
+  - training pipeline stage for answer generation